 So don’t take it personally; this isn’t an attack on you.
 Sure it’s hard to remember that when you’re constantly being tested and sleep deprived to boot, but remembering it’s not personal can be a lifesaver when you think things can’t get any worse.

 3. Your child is not a brat

 It’s easy to think your child hates you when they repeatedly do or say hurtful things, but it’s not the case.
 In those moments they hate pretty much everyone so don’t worry unnecessarily.
 You have not created a devil child – they are just doing devilish things.

-Another good thing to remember is that a feisty, stubborn or challenging child is much better than a super quiet one who shows limited personality, speech or development; giving you more serious reasons for concern.
+Another good thing to remember is that a feisty, stubborn or challenging child is much more common than a super quiet one who shows limited personality, speech or development, giving you more serious reasons for concern.
 Knowing what you want and striving to get it (even if it’s ridiculous and unrealistic) is a good life skill after all!

 4. You ARE a good parent

 When your child constantly acts out it’s easy to think you’re to blame.
 Somewhere, somehow you must have gone wrong – maybe you didn’t read enough parenting books, spoiled them too much or didn’t eat the right things when pregnant?
 Wrong.
-Trust me, unless you’re giving your kids Coca Cola for breakfast and letting them stay up til 3am every night, it’s not your fault.
+Trust me, unless you’re giving your kids Coca Cola for breakfast and letting them stay up til 3am every night, your toddler’s behaviour is just part of being a toddler.
 They are toddlers and being a-holes a lot of the time is what they do best.